-Grade 12 Spring semester This course continues the reading and writing of EN101.
+Grade 12 Spring semester 1/2 credit This course continues the reading and writing of EN101.
 Readings range from short stories and poetry to plays and/or novels.
 Writing includes both formal and informal criticism or analysis of the texts.
 This course is taught in conjunction with Columbia- Greene Community College and can be taken in lieu of English 12RI.
-College credit may be received upon successful completion and co-registration with CGCC.
-Prerequisite: EN101 (3 college credits)
+College credit may be received upon successful completion and co-registration with CGCC for three college credits.
+Prerequisite: EN101.